Gravitoelectromagnetism (sometimes Gravitomagnetism, Gravimagnetism,

 assuming a weak gravitational field or reasonably flat spacetime, the

-gravitational analogs to Maxwell's equations for electromagnetism, called the
+gravitational analogs to Maxwell's equations, called the "GEM equations",

 where: